Last updated on March 17th, 2020 at 11:09 am

 Restaurant KRI is located at 53, Silliman Avenue, Dumaguete – Bacong Rd, Dumaguete.

 Another one of the restaurants in Dumaguete is Sans Rival Bistro.
 One wouldn’t just leave Dumaguete without trying Sans Rival, and it just fortunately happens that Sans Rival Bistro arguably offers the best in town.
 Customers most often queue up here to buy their famous Sans Rival, so if you have a chance, try queuing up as well.

 Sans Rival Bistro is located at Rizal Boulevard, Dumaguete City.

 Despite its affordable prices, Qyosko Espresso Bar & Cafe will really satisfy your palates.
 They are doing their fundamentals right.
 The basics of are all covered out so even normal dishes taste more delicious than usual.
 If you love coffee and deserts, then you shouldn’t miss visiting this one of the best restaurants in Dumaguete.

 Qyosko Espresso Bar & Cafe is located at Sta.
 Rosa Street, Dumaguete City.

 Great Filipino ambiance, the music, interior and the staff are all one unique Filipino themed restaurant.
 The seafood is freshly served and the food is affordable.
 The restaurant can get crowded at times, since it is popular.

 Lantaw is located at Ej Blanco Drive Corner Flores Avenue, Dumaguete City.

 So, that wraps our 12 restaurants in Dumaguete!
-Which one do you like the best?
+Which one do you like the best in the list where to eat in Dumaguete?
 Did we miss your favorite Dumaguete food?
 Let us know in the comments below!